+Courtroom Area Responsible for Cleaning Frequency

-(note: with judicial approval, counsel may elect to speak from their table rather than at the
+(note: with judicial

+approval, counsel may

+elect to speak from their

+table rather than at the

 podium/lectern)

 Witness box Local cleaning services Between witnesses

 (incl. peripherals - chair,

 microphone, etc.)

 Prisoner box Local cleaning services Between prisoners

 Jury areas Local cleaning services Before opening court

 (note: only when a jury is At recess

 present) At closing of court

-Note: the provision and cleaning of accessibility peripherals (e.g., assistive listening devices) will be coordinated through the Accessibility Coordinator in keeping with general protocols.
+Note: the provision and cleaning of accessibility peripherals (e.g., assistive listening devices) is coordinated through the Accessibility Coordinator in keeping with general protocols.